dylank09/bally-blogs/README.md

 v1.1: Added static home page.
 Created post model with user ID, title, context and date & time when created.
 Set up authentication using Devise.
 Set up view to input the post details.
 User must be authenticated to create a post.
 Success message displayed on post creation.
 (01/09/2020)

 v1.2: Added view for list of posts.
 List of posts displays author, title (links to the post itself) , truncated context, date of creation.
 Also added a user reference to the posts table.
 A user can have many posts but a post may only have one user/author.
 (08/09/2020)

+v1.3 (coming soon) : Added edit functionality.
+A user can edit their blog article once logged in.